peterhinch/micropython-monitor/README.md

 applications by causing Pico pin changes at specific points in code execution.

 The following are provided:
- * A `sync` decorator for synchronous functions or methods: like `async` it monitors every call to the function.
+ * A `sync` decorator for synchronous functions or methods: like `asyn` it monitors every call to the function.
  * A `mon_call` context manager enables function monitoring to be restricted to specific calls.
- * A `trigger` function which issues a brief pulse on the Pico or can set and clear the pin on demand.
+ * A `trigger` closure which issues a brief pulse on the Pico or can set and clear the pin on demand.

 ## 4.1 The sync decorator